microsoft/xr-development-for-beginners/5-csharp-foundations/4-making-decisions/README.md

     //code that runs if condition is not met
 }
 ```

 *[Example using the basketball analogy]*

 ### If/else if/else statement

-This decision statement is used when there is a need to test multiple conditions after the first condition fails.
-It executes in order until the else statement (where every other condition has failed).
+An **If/else if/else statement** is used when there is a need to test multiple conditions after the first condition fails.
+It executes in order until the `else` statement (where every other condition has failed).
+The following is an example of such syntax:

 ```csharp
 if (first condition)